 - Performed on the premises of the University; and

-- Not commercially available – a commercially available work may be used if it is manually reproduced (e.g., a diagram drawn on a chalkboard) or if the medium it is in is not available in an appropriate format at a reasonable cost, though you may not provide copies of the material to students, in paper or electronically.
-You may, however, print such content as required for a test or exam.
+- Not commercially available – a commercially available work may be used if it is manually reproduced (e.g., a diagram drawn on a chalkboard) or if is not available in an appropriate format at a reasonable cost.

 You may present the entirety of a performance (live performance, sound recording, audiovisual work) on University premises for non-commercial purposes, so long as it is for the purpose of education or training, the copy was obtained legitimately (e.g., owned, borrowed, rented or transmitted live by telecommunication), and your audience consists primarily of students, instructors, or any person who is directly responsible for setting curriculum at the University.

 You may make a single copy of a news program or news commentary, excluding documentaries, at the time of its telecommunication and present the copy, so long as it is presented for educational purposes to an audience consisting primarily of students.

 You may make a single copy of a broadcast at the time of its telecommunication and keep it for up to 30 days.
 If you decide to present the broadcast for educational or training purposes to an audience consisting primarily of students, it may be necessary to pay royalties.